 Veterinarians are not permitted to write prescriptions for cannabis products, and in states where marijuana is illegal, it’s unlikely they’ll even discuss the idea with you.
 California is the only state to have passed legislation permitting vets to discuss the use of medical marijuana with pet owners.
 Elsewhere in the country, this remains illegal (or a gray area at best).
 In 2016, a proposed state law to legalize medical marijuana for pets with chronic illnesses in Nevada was shot down, while legislation is pending in New York Because of this sticky situation, most people purchase cannabis treats online, though more pet stores are beginning to sell them.

-No matter where you buy CBD oil or “weed” treats for your dog, the laws surrounding their legality are murky.
+No matter where you buy CBD oil the laws surrounding their legality are murky.
 According to the DEA, cannabis treats are federally illegal.
 However, the DEA hasn’t been strictly enforcing the law so far, which is how so many companies have been getting away with selling them Plus, proponents of the products argue that they should be legal since they are derived from hemp, which contains less than 1 percent of THC.